tvdboom/ATOM/docs_sources/api/plots/plot_feature_importance.md

 Plot a model's feature importance.
 The importances are normalized in order to be able to compare them between models.
 Only for models whose estimator has a `feature_importances_` or `coef_` attribute.
-The trainer's `feature_importance` attribute is updated with the extracted importance ranking.
+The `feature_importance` attribute is updated with the extracted  importance ranking.

 <table style="font-size:16px">
 <tr>